rik-degraaff/Subluminal/docs/project_diary.md

 ## Sunday, March 4th, 2018 (DAV, LUC, LGK)
 ##### Decisions/ideas:
-- The language for all documents concerning the programming project will be English
+- The language for all documents concerning the programming project will be English.
-- The game concept will be concreted on Monday, March 5th
+- The game concept will be concreted on Monday, March 5th.
-- On Monday we will also make a final decision if the game is going to be round-based or in real time
+- On Monday we will also make a final decision if the game is going to be round-based or in real time.

 ##### Task division
-LUC: Definition of our software requirements for the project; brainstorming/design of our repository and branch structure and of our IntelliJ configuration
+**LUC**: Definition of our software requirements for the project; brainstorming/design of our repository and branch structure and of our IntelliJ configuration
-DAV: Setup of a rudimentary merchandise website as a gag for the first milestone
+**DAV**: Setup of a rudimentary merchandise website as a gag for the first milestone

 ### Friday, March 2nd, 2018 (RIK, DAV, LGK)
 ##### Decisions/ideas: